noloader/cryptopp-autotools/README.md

 The library's `GNUmakefile` and `GNUmakefile-cross` were modified to clean the artifacts produced by Autotools.
 To clean the directory after running Autotools perform a `git checkout GNUmakefile` followed by a `make -f GNUmakefile distclean`.

+# cryptest-autotools.sh
+In June 2018 the library added `cryptest-autotools.sh` to help test the Autotools gear.
+The script is located in Crypto++'s `TestScripts` directory.
+The script downloads the Autotools project files, builds the library and then runs the self tests.

+If you want to use `cryptest-autotools.sh` to drive things then perform the following steps.

+    cd cryptopp
+    cp TestScripts/cryptest-autotools.sh .
+    ./cryptest-autotools.sh

 # Collaboration
 We would like all distro maintainers to be collaborators on this repo.
 If you are a distro maintainer then please contact us so we can send you an invite.